gdallatorre-hpc/research-portfolio/scientific_contributions.md

 ### 🧑 Outreach & Public Engagement

 - **Thesis Co-Supervisor**
-  👩‍🔬 BSc student in Bachelor in Chemistry, University of the Basque Country
+  👩‍🔬 BSc student in Chemistry, University of the Basque Country
-  **Dissertation project in Quantum chemistry applied to drug discovery.**
+  **Dissertation project in Quantum chemistry applied to drug discovery**
   📅 *01/2016 – 07/2016*

 - **“Meet the Prof” Event with Nobel Laureates (Prof. Dudley R. Herschbach)**